kevinw/kevinw.github.com/_posts/2010-12-15-this-is-your-brain-on-vim.markdown

 logs into server, unconsciously uses nano to edit a config file. unexpected realization of betrayal minutes later accompanied by a deep shame abetted only by updating all those barely used plugins and sprinkling more comments in .vimrc

-monastic calm no longer disturbed by repetitive tasks, nor by emacs vs vim debates
+monastic calm no longer daunted by repetitive editing tasks, nor by emacs vs vim debates

-..this is your brain on Vim
+...and finally, this is your brain on Vim
 ---------------------------

 <img src="/img/brain_after.png">